faisalagood/peeeep/README.md

 ## Usage

 1. After installing, navigate to any Twitch channel to automatically load supported emotes in chat.
-2. Hover over any emote to see its tooltip, displaying details like emote name, source, and a preview image.
+2. Click on any emote to see its tooltip, displaying details like emote name, source, and a preview image.

 ## Development